 - The United States is the leading importer of Brazilian coffee.

 - Raw coffee cannot be imported into Brazil.

 Brazil is the largest producer of coffee in the world.
 Mostly, Brazilian coffee is ideal for use in blends and expresso.
-Still, it is possible to find a high-quality single bean coffee among the diverse varieties of coffee exported by Brazil.
+Still, it is possible to find high-quality single-bean coffee among the diverse varieties of coffee exported by Brazil.

 Now that you know so much about Brazilian coffee, you can ponder where your beans originally came from and how they were processed with every sip!